-Your ad has, finally, netted a searcher and sent them to your landing page.
-You now have less than 10 seconds to convince them to stay and thus maximizing your landing page profits.
+High converting landing pages is what you need now after your ad has, finally, netted a searcher and sent them to your website as you’ll have less than 10 seconds to convince them to stay and thus maximizing profits.

-Landing pages need to cater to both man and machine and finding this balance can be tricky.
-Building a landing page on all the Quality Score ideals may not get you any conversions.
-Yet ignoring Quality Score for the sake of conversions can see your well of visitors start running dry.
+High converting Landing pages do cater to both man and machine and finding this balance can be tricky.
+Building a landing page on all the quality score ideals may not get you any conversions.
+Yet ignoring quality score for the sake of conversions can see your well of visitors start running dry.

-Here are 12 guidelines to help you build profitable and high Quality Scoring landing pages:
+Here are 6 guidelines to help you build profitable high converting landing pages:

 This is the first rule, because if you’re not sure about any of the tips that follow – refer back to this one.
 It’s the golden one.
 If you keep your visitors’ expectations in mind, it’ll keep you on track with satisfying them.